gschmutz/nosql-workshop/03-working-with-cassandra/README.md

 ALLOW FILTERING;
 ```

-Be careful with this allthough.
-This is very inefficient for Cassandra to do and there is a good reason ALLOW FILTERING is not active by default.
+Be careful with this all though.
+This is **very inefficient** for Cassandra to do and there is a good reason `ALLOW FILTERING` is not enabled by default.

 ### Updating data
-You can use UPDATE to change data.
-As said previously, it will have the same effect as an INSERT.
+You can use `UPDATE` to change data.
+As said previously, it will have the same effect as an `INSERT`.

 Let's update the actor Bruce Willis and add his middle name.